apterid/apterid-bootstrap/Docs/spec.md

 These are public by default, but you can declare them private.
 References to public members of a module must be qualified, unless their names are imported into the module via the `using` statement.

-The module cannot contain raw expressions; a function of the same name as the module with one `()` parameter will be evaluated when the module's assembly is loaded.
+The module cannot contain bare expressions; a function of the same name as the module with one `()` parameter will be evaluated when the module's assembly is loaded.

 ### Namespaces

 Top-level module declarations can have namespaces:

     module Namespace.Module =
       foo = 0

       module Submodule = // cannot have a namespace bar = 1

 There is no `namespace` keyword.